evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 The electric vehicle features a high-capacity battery with a gross capacity of 90 kWh and a net usable capacity of 86,4 kWh, providing an 3,6 kWh buffer (3.6%) for battery protection.

-The [WLTP range](../../../../guides/understandingrange/wltp/) is 400 km (249 mi).
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 400 km (249 mi).
 The consumption is 21.6kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 110 kW.
 Charging from 0% to 100% takes approximately 67 minutes, while a more typical charging scenario from 10% to 80% takes 36 minutes with an average charging speed at 100 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 59%.
 This results in an effective charging speed, including time lost, of 93 kW, with each charging session taking about 31 minutes and 37 seconds..